jbergen/blackfamilygeneaology_com_data/README.md

-This is the wordpress data exported from www.blackfamilygenealogy.com and the work of my grandfather John Black.
+This is the wordpress data exported from www.blackfamilygenealogy.com & www.dastrupfamilygenealogy.org and is the work of my grandfather John Black.